twilio/twilio-client.js/PREFLIGHT.md

 The `PreflightTest` object that is returned by `Device.testPreflight(token, options)` is an [EventEmitter](https://nodejs.org/api/events.html#events_class_eventemitter), and as such its events can be subscribed to via `preflightTest.on(eventName, handler)`.
 The following is a list of all supported events that might get emitted throughout the duration of the test.

 #### .on('completed', handler(report))
 Raised when `PreflightTest.status` has transitioned to `PreflightTest.Status.Completed`.
 During this time, the `report` is available and ready to be inspected.
-In some cases, this will not trigger if the test encounters a fatal error prior connecting to Twilio.
+This will not trigger if a fatal error is encountered during the test.
 Example report:

 ```js
 {